Renovation Contractor vs. Interior Designer vs. DIY

 Embarking on a home renovation is an exciting adventure!
 Whether you envision a modern kitchen, a tranquil outdoor retreat, or a cosy reading nook, the choices you make early on can shape your dream space.

-One of the first big decisions is figuring out how to approach your project: should you hire a renovation contractor or interior designer?
+One of the first big decisions is figuring out how to approach your project: should you hire a renovation contractor or an interior designer?
 Should you roll up your sleeves and tackle it yourself with a DIY approach?

 Finding the right fit for your vision and budget—without paying unnecessary costs—can make all the difference.